Trustees - Amgueddfa Cymru National Museum Wales

 - give the Museum the benefit of their experience and expertise;

-- facilitate contact with the Museum’s stakeholders; and
+- facilitate contact with Museum stakeholders; and

-- an understanding and interest in the cultural sector as a whole and a sensitivity to cultural issues;
+- an understanding and interest in the cultural sector as a whole and sensitivity to cultural issues;

-- excellent representational and communication skills;
+- excellent representation and communication skills;

 - ability to work in a collegiate manner with fellow Trustees;

-- an ability to enhance the Museum’s role in serving and representing the diverse communities and regions of Wales
+- an ability to enhance the Museum’s role in serving and representing the diverse communities and regions of Wales;

 - expertise in one or more of the following areas: